A small-time coupling between $\Lambda$-coalescents and branching processes: Regularity indices and consequences

 \end{proposition}

-\begin{remark} When Grey's condition for extinction holds, we know (Lemma \ref{psi<}) that $\beta \ge 1$.
-However, by modifying the construction in Section \ref{S:example}, it is possible to find examples of L\'evy measures $\nu$ such that both $\beta>1$ and Grey's condition does not hold (that is, the corresponding coalescent does not come down from infinity).
-See the second to last paragraph of Section \ref{S:example}. \end{remark}
+\begin{remark} When Grey's condition for extinction holds, we know (Lemma~\ref{psi<}) that $\beta\ge1$.
+However, by modifying the construction in the \hyperref[Sexample]{Appendix}, it is possible to find examples such that $\beta>1$ and yet Grey's condition does not hold (i.e., the corresponding coalescent does not come down from infinity).
+See the second to last paragraph of the \hyperref[Sexample]{Appendix}. \end{remark}

-Informally speaking, the following lemma states that as $t \to 0$ the function $q \mapsto \psi(q)$ is of order at most $q^{\beta}$ and at least $q^{\delta}$. \begin{lemma} For each $\eps>0$ small enough, there exist finite constants $c_{\eps,\beta}$ and $c_{\eps,\delta}$ such that for all $v$ large enough $c_{\eps,\delta} v^{\delta-\eps} \le \psi(v)\le c_{\eps,\beta} v^{\beta+\eps}$.
-Hence if $\Lambda$ is such that the $\La$-coalescent comes down from infinity, then $\beta \geq 1$. \end{lemma}
+Informally speaking, the following lemma states that as $t \to0$ the function $q \mapsto\psi(q)$ is of order at most $q^{\beta}$ and at least $q^{\delta}$. \begin{lemma} For each $\eps>0$ small enough, there exist finite constants $c_{\eps,\beta}$ and $c_{\eps,\delta}$ such that for all $v$ large enough $c_{\eps,\delta} v^{\delta-\eps} \le\psi(v)\le c_{\eps,\beta} v^{\beta+\eps}$.
+Hence if $\Lambda$ is such that the $\La$-coalescent comes down from infinity, then $\beta\geq1$. \end{lemma}